luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 ## Coverage for introns of interest
 To perform the a focussed analysis of the 167 retained introns identified using VAST-tools,

-First use `import_VARTOOLS.R` script located in `/home/camp/ziffo/working/oliver/scripts/intron_retention`.
+First use `import_VASTOOLS.R` script located in `/home/camp/ziffo/working/oliver/scripts/intron_retention`.
 Use Section C "Import time effect".
-Then run `get_relative_coverage_inteactive.R` script
+Then run `get_relative_coverage_inteactive.R` script.
+This uses a com

 First run the global analysis to get the big picture of splicing events in VCP vs CTRL.
 SVD & PCA analysis clustering by mutation.
 Then run detailed analysis according to specific genes or features.
 Multivariate analysis of the 2 VCP mutants.